June 24, 2021

 Frankfurt Kurnit’s Virtual Sixth Annual Advertising Law Summit

-We will fill your screen with thought leaders from the FTC, NAD, SAG-AFTRA and our own ranks to tackle the most challenging legal and business issues facing advertisers today.
+We fill your screen with thought leaders from the FTC, NAD, SAG-AFTRA and our own ranks to tackle the most challenging legal and business issues facing advertisers today.
 Our aim is to update you on the latest legal developments and provide practical insights you can use to help your marketing clients execute cutting-edge marketing campaigns with lower risk.
-We will deliver up to 6 New York and California CLE credits.
+We deliver up to 6 New York and California CLE credits.